awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 **Note**
 This command only runs sysprep on the driver devices\.
 It does not run the full sysprep preparation\.

-1. For Windows Server 2008 R2 and Windows Server 2012 RTM, shut down the instance, change the instance type to a latest generation instance and start it, then proceed to Part 4\.
+1. For Windows Server 2008 R2 and Windows Server 2012, shut down the instance, change the instance type to a latest generation instance and start it, then proceed to Part 4\.
 If you start the instance again on a previous generation instance type before migrating to a latest generation instance type, it will not boot\.
 For other supported Windows AMIs, you can change the instance type anytime after the device sysprep\.

 ## Part 4: Updating EC2Config and EC2Launch<a name="upgdate-ec2config-ec2launch"></a>